Summer is Out, School is In—and So Is the Dirt!

 Empower Your Teenagers with Some Light Chores (and Reward Them for It)

 Need extra help?
 Chem-Dry is the world’s leading carpet cleaning professionals, and when more dirt than usual is coming through your home, count on them to get the job done!
-They offer a clean and healthy carbonation formula to extract pollutants, mold, bacteria and dirt out of your carpets—which leaves you more ‘family time’.
+They offer a clean and healthy carbonation formula to extract pollutants, mold, and dirt out of your carpets—which leaves you more ‘family time’.

 Find a local Chem-Dry in your area to schedule a cleaning today to get your home “back-to-school ready.”